dbhage/pycelex-phonology/celex/README-celex.txt

 	I do not recommend using those modules directly.
 Use the factory.

 factory/
-	the module i recommend using to build celex read factory.py to understand what parameters need to be passed to factory.
+	the module I recommend using to build celex read factory.py to understand what parameters need to be passed to factory.